 If you have spare time, learn to do both web and native app development.
-It's a remarkable (and sought after) skill to be able to build both web apps and native apps.
-And of course, hybrid ones!
+It's a remarkable (and sought after) skill to be able to build both web apps

 What are you able to build now?

 This book is about getting something out as soon as possible.
 Therefore, you should choose the platform where you already have some skills.
 This way you can get something out as fast as possible.
 For most people, and definitely for me, that'll always be web.
 Programming (and shipping) native apps to mobile devices and getting them into app stores is more work than just building a website, uploading it to a server and hooking it up to a domain name.
 Do what's fastest for you.